1948 NFL Championship Game: Aftermath

 Eagles' owner Lex Thompson was in the hospital for appendicitis during the game.
-He sold the team a few weeks after this game to the Happy Hundred syndicate for $250,000, and died six years later of a heart attack at the age of 43.
+He sold the team a few weeks after this game to the Happy Hundred syndicate for $250,000 (equal to $ today), and died six years later of a heart attack at the age of 43.

 The Eagles repeated as champions in 1949, winning in mud and heavy rain in Los Angeles.
 This 1948 game was the only time Shibe Park hosted an NFL Championship Game, as Franklin Field was the site for the Eagles' third Championship win in 1960, and they won their fourth NFL title in Super Bowl LII at Minneapolis in February 2018.